Daniel Riazat

-Daniel Riazat (born 1991) is a Swedish politician.
-Since September 2014, he serves as Member of the Riksdag.
-Formerly part of the Left Party.
-He represented the constituency of Dalarna County from 2014 to 2022 and since 2022 he represents Stockholm County.
+Daniel Riazat (born 10 March 1991) is a Swedish politician who serves as member of Parliament since 29 September 2014.
+Formerly part of the Left Party, he represented the constituency of Dalarna County from 2014 to 2022 and since 2022 he represents Stockholm County.

-Biography

-Life and political career
+Early life and career

 Riazat was born in Tehran in 1991.
-His parents were both active in a communist movement and decided to flee Iran after visits from the security services.
+His parents were both active in the communist movement and decided to flee Iran after visits from the security services.
 Riazat initially came to Sweden in 2000 with his mother and sister.
 They were given a deportation order in 2004 but later granted residency after they were joined by Riazat's father.
 He began studying for a degree in political science but dropped out before completing it.

-He was elected as Member of the Riksdag in September 2018 and September 2022.
-He has also served as a municipal councilor in Falun since 2010.
+In 2012, Riazat was involved in an altercation with neo-Nazis during an anti-racism meeting in Ludvika in which he was physically assaulted.
+Three people were arrested in connection with the assault.